WordPress training course for beginners, teaching everything you need to know to start creating professional-standard, responsive websites.

 WordPress is the world’s most popular website and blogging content management system and blog, powering over 30% of the world’s websites.
 WordPress is easy-to-use and flexible, allowing you to create and manage websites and blogs without any programming knowledge.

-Our Introduction to WordPress course introduces the powerful capabilities of WordPress.
+Introduction to WordPress training introduces the powerful capabilities of WordPress.
 You learn everything you need to create a WordPress site from scratch, and maintain existing sites.
-The topics covered include:
+Sessions include:

 This course is ideal for new and novice website designers.

-WordPress courses are hosted by Andrew Moreton, a long-established consultant and trainer with expert knowledge of web development using WordPress.
+WordPress courses are hosted by highly experienced trainers with expert knowledge of web development using WordPress.
+For details, see Expert trainers.

 How will I learn?